- PHome - www.simplonpc.co.uk - Simplon

 Atlantik official postcard of Hamburg.
 An enlargement

-of the ship is shown below.
+of the ship is also shown

 Atlantik official postcard of Hamburg and Hanseatic(2)